 It is common practice for many downtown employees to park in short-term on-street spaces and move their car from space to space throughout the day to avoid getting a parking ticket.
-Though The City's policy (in the Milwaukie Municipal Code) is to enforce against this type of activity (known as "moving-to-evade"), and, in 2009, revisions were made to the "Move-to-Evade" or "Block Rule" ordinance (Milwaukie Municipal Code Section 10.20.080) that allow the City's Code Compliance staff more latitude to cite people who move their cars between short-term spaces during the day-staff has not had the tools required to enforce this policy.
+The City's policy (in the Milwaukie Municipal Code) is to enforce against this type of activity (known as "moving-to-evade"), and, in 2009, revisions were made to the "Move-to-Evade" or "Block Rule" ordinance (Milwaukie Municipal Code Section 10.20.080) that allow the City's Code Compliance staff more latitude to cite people who move their cars between short-term spaces during the day.

-In 2006, the City mapped all of the parking stalls spaces in downtown Milwaukie and began a regular practice of monitoring parking inventory and permit use.
-Prior to 2006, without such data, the staff could not identify problems; therefore, for a long time there was no adjusting of time-limit-stalls spaces to meet adjacent purposes.
+In 2006, the City mapped all of the parking spaces in downtown Milwaukie and began a regular practice of monitoring parking inventory and permit use.
+Prior to 2006, without such data, the staff could not identify problems; therefore, for a long time there was no adjusting of time-limit spaces to meet adjacent purposes.